Alain Nasreddine: Coaching career

 On August 20, 2010, the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) named Nasreddine their new assistant coach.

 On June 17, 2015, Nasreddine was named an assistant coach for the New Jersey Devils.
 On December 3, 2019, he was named interim head coach of the Devils.
 On October 2, 2020, he was retained as an assistant coach of the Devils after the hiring of Lindy Ruff as head coach on July 9, and served as assistant coach until his contract was not renewed on May 4, 2022.

 On July 1, 2022, Nasreddine was named as assistant coach under head coach Peter DeBoer of the Dallas Stars.

 Personal life

 Nasreddine grew up in Saint-Leonard, Quebec, the son of Akram, a Lebanese Muslim immigrant, and Francine, a French-Canadian Catholic.
 He has one younger brother, Samy, who was also an ice hockey player.
-Akram owns a pizza chain in Montreal, Pizza Madonna, and has previously owned other restaurants and a convenience store.
+Akram owns a pizza chain in Montreal, Pizza Madona, and has previously owned other restaurants and a convenience store.
 He is one of four NHL players of Lebanese descent, along with John Hanna, Ed Hatoum, and Nazem Kadri.